High school students are taking on inclusion one layup at a time!

 Everyone was excited to be playing and Hosseinpour couldn’t wait to jump back in on the action after our interview proclaiming “I just can’t wait to play more basketball!”

-Special thanks to Alberta Schools’ Athletic Association and all of the wonderful volunteers, coaches, athletes and supporters who continue to promote inclusion through Unified Sports.
+Special thanks to our Unified Sport partner, Alberta Schools’ Athletic Association, and all of the wonderful volunteers, coaches, athletes and supporters who continue to promote inclusion through Unified Sports.
 The 2016/2017 Unified Sports season concludes with Unified Relay at the ASAA Track and Field Provincials.
 For more information on Unified events or if you’re interested in hosting a Unified event, go to our Unified Sports page.